Atlantic Avenue–Barclays Center station: Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms contain cast-iron columns with Tuscan capitals, spaced every 15 ft.
 Additional columns between the tracks, spaced every 15 ft, support the reinforced concrete station roofs.
 The ceiling above the platforms and tracks is made of flat concrete and is covered with plaster.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The walls adjacent to the local platforms consist of a pink marble wainscoting on the lowest part of the wall, measuring 2 ft high.
 Above this wainscoting is a horizontal band of pink mosaic tiles as well as white ceramic tiles.
 The walls contain mosaic tile plaques with the name "Atlantic Avenue"; these are framed by multicolored mosaic bands with foliate and geometric patterns, which in turn are framed by pink mosaic tile.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 Along the platforms, there are faience plaques every 15 ft, which depict tulips and scrolls flanking the letter "A".
 The plaques at the southern end of the southbound local platform are made of mosaic instead of faience.
 The northern end of the southbound local platform originally had glazed ceramic-block walls, while the northern end of the northbound platform has I-beam columns instead of round cast-iron columns.
 The express island platform has I-beam columns, and part of the floor is made of glass blocks.